Multiculturalism: Indonesia

 However, this transmigration program and close interactions between people of different cultural backgrounds caused socio-cultural problems, as the inter-ethnics interactions have not always been conducted harmoniously.
-After the fall of Suharto in 1998 into the 2000s, numbers of inter-ethnic and inter-religious clashes erupted in Indonesia.
-Like the clashes between native Dayak tribes against Madurese transmigrants in Kalimantan during Sambas riots in 1999 and the Sampit conflict in 2001.
+After the fall of Suharto in 1998 into the 2000s, a number of inter-ethnic and inter-religious clashes erupted in Indonesia.
+Like the clashes between native Dayak tribes against Madurese migrants in Kalimantan during the Sanggau Ledo riots in 1996–1997, the Sambas riots in 1999, and the Sampit conflict in 2001.
 There were also clashes between Muslims and Christians, such as violence erupted in Poso between 1998 and into 2000, and violences in Maluku between 1999 and into 2002.
 Nevertheless, Indonesia today still struggles and has managed to maintain unity and inter-cultural harmony, through a national adherence of pro-pluralism policy of Pancasila; promoted and enforced by the government and its people.

 Chinese Indonesians are the largest foreign-origin minority that has resided in Indonesia for generations.
 Despite centuries of acculturation with native Indonesians, because of their disproportionate influence on Indonesian economy, and alleged question of national loyalty, Chinese Indonesians have suffered discrimination.
 The Suharto Orde Baru or New Order adopted a forced assimilation policy; which indicated that Chinese cultural elements were unacceptable.
 Chinese Indonesians were forced to adopt Indonesian-sounding names, and the use of Chinese culture and language was banned.
 The violence targeting Chinese Indonesians erupted during riots in 1998.
 As the looting and destruction took place, a number of Chinese Indonesians, as well as looters, were killed.
 The Chinese Indonesians were treated as the scapegoat of 1997 Asian financial crisis, a result of ongoing discrimination and segregation policies enforced during Suharto's New Order regime.
 Soon after the fourth Indonesian President, Abdurrahman Wahid came into power in 1999, he quickly abolished some of the discriminatory laws in efforts to promote acceptance and to improve inter-racial relationships, such as abolishing the ban on Chinese culture; allowing Chinese traditions to be practised freely.
 Two years later President Megawati Sukarnoputri declared that the Chinese New Year (Imlek) would be marked as a national holiday from 2003.
 Tense incidents however have included attacks on Chinese temples and Indonesian politician Basuki Tjahaja Purnama being given a two year prison sentence for blasphemy due to comments he made to his supporters in September 2016.